 The time it takes for a project to get from Planning approval to submittal of a building permit application depends on the applicant and the complexity of the project.
 The applicant would have to update the project plans to address any applicable conditions of approval or with building code requirements prior to submittal of the application for plan check.
+Other factors outside of governmental control, such as development financing can also impact the time from planning approval to building permit application.
 Typical time from project approval to application for a building permit is three to four months.